Birinder1469/BirinderSingh_Blog/_posts/2020-09-25-BigData_ProcessingUsingSpark.md

 It is an R package that provides a distributed data frame implementation.
 It also supports operations like selection, filtering, aggregation but on large data-sets.

+Under the hood another very important component is the **Cluster manager**.
+Spark is designed to efficiently scale up from one to many thousands of compute nodes.
+To achieve this while maximizing flexibility, Spark can run over a variety of cluster managers, including Hadoop YARN, Apache Mesos, and a simple cluster manager included in Spark itself called the Standalone Scheduler.

 ## Used Case - Data loading, wrangling, ML model - build, evaluate and deploy